 Odysseus and the Poet

-This page in a nutshell: Rhetoric, memory, poetry — how they are interrelated in the Homeric Epics.
+TL;DR: Rhetoric, memory, poetry — how they are interrelated in the Homeric Epics.

 I’ve recently been thinking about rhetoric, memory, and poetry and how they are interrelated.
 Along with the Odyssey, I have been reading Plato’s dialogues Gorgias and Phaedrus.
 The dialogues discuss rhetoric as being a “knack” used for persuasion that does not necessarily have anything to do with Truth.
 Now, it seems to me, that if poetry were put into the equation, and Plato’s metaphysical memory, then Homer seems to embody the, what Plato ambiguously calls, “true rhetorician.”